 When either of the first two issues occurs, the temptation to clean the tank can be overwhelming.
-But please resist the urge to clean the tank too soon as you could reset the cycle.
+But please resist the urge to clean the tank too soon as you could reset the cycle, particularly if you clean the filter.
 Both of these issues will be greatly reduced by themselves as your filter develops a colony of bacteria.

 How do I know when my Aquarium is cycled?